cakephp/docs/en/controllers/components/sessions.rst

 well as providing convenience methods for several ``$_SESSION`` related functions.

-Sessions can be configured in a number of ways in CakePHP.
+The SessionComponent has been deprecated in the 3.x version of the framework.
 For more information, you should see the :doc:`Session configuration </development/sessions>` documentation.

 Interacting with Session Data